-In each cycle, a fraction of the instruction is executed.
-Note the red boxes that are the intermediate registers:
+In each cycle, a fraction of the instruction is executed

 Five stages of instruction execution

 - Cycle 1.
 Instruction fetch and PC increment - Cycle 2.
 Reading sources from the register file - Cycle 3 Performing an ALU computation - Cycle 4 Reading or writing (data) memory - Cycle 5 Storing data back to the register file